odenpetersen/Haug-cpp/README.md

 # C++ Haug

-Translating VBA code from Espen Gaarder Haug's classic book [The Complete Guide to Option Pricing Formulas (1997)](https://www.amazon.com.au/Complete-Guide-Option-Pricing-Formulas/dp/0071389970) in C++.
+Translating VBA code from Espen Gaarder Haug's classic book [The Complete Guide to Option Pricing Formulas (1997)](https://www.amazon.com.au/Complete-Guide-Option-Pricing-Formulas/dp/0071389970) into C++.

 Please read the book for explanations of the formulas themselves and their parameters.